wbalmer/wbalmer.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- High contrast imaging 🌟
 - Optical interferometry 💫
-- High contrast imaging 🌟
-- Self-luminous giant planets 🪐
+- Gas giant exoplanets 🪐
-- Atmospheric retrievals ☁️
+- Atmospheric modeling ☁️
 - Accretion & variability ☄️

 # Education to show in About widget
 education:
   courses:
-  - course: Graduate (Ph.D.) student in Astronomy
+  - course: Ph.D. candidate in Astronomy
     institution: Johns Hopkins University
     year: 2021-present
   - course: Bachelors of Arts cum laude in Astronomy and in Physics